 - Participants must attend both sessions.
 Spaces are limited: For those external to Coram Voice, there is currently no cost to join these sessions.

-- Places will be offered on a first come first served basis, with the exception that we may have to limit places to one person per organization, if the workshops are oversubscribed.
+Places will be offered on a first come first served basis, with the exception that we may have to limit places to one person per organisation, if the workshops are oversubscribed

 - Joining instructions will be distributed once places are confirmed.